mhdawson/benchmarking/meetings/2017-05-18/minutes.md

 * Anil volunteered to setup a meeting with the interested parties to flesh that out.

 ### Questions on acme air numbers reported
-* Anil questions about acme air footprint, should we add in profile of memory usage as opposed to before/after.
+* Kunal questions about acme air footprint, should we add in profile of memory usage as opposed to before/after.
 Geometric mean ?
-Kunal took action to submit PR to capture add an additional metric.
+Kunal to take action to submit PR to capture or add additional metric.

 ### EIS benchmark
 * How to get this in.
 Uttam is going to submit PR with info/scripts.